j-oram/ValidationExplorer/README.md

   - `visualize_sims.R`: This script contains two wrapper functions that can visualize the simulation output from `run_sims.R`.
 See the pdf vignette for an example of how to use these.
   - `Appendix_figures.R`: This file contains code to generate the figures contained in the supplementary material (all validation scenarios, all classifiers).
 It assumes that an object called `results` has already been read into the global environment.
 Assuming simulations have run correctly, this can be obtained from the output of `run_sims.r`.

-- Testing: This is a lightweight version of this repo.
+- Testing: This is an empty directory with the requisite file structure for testing.  lightweight version of this repo.
 All files are configured to be run in their entirety in the 2 spp case.
-The testing folder contains the following:
+The testing folder contains blank text files called placeHold.txt to hold the file structure.
+These can be ignored.
-  - `get_testing_datasets.R`: Analogous to `get_sim_datasets.R` in the Data Simulation folder, but for the two-species case.
-To test drive this repo, run this file first.
-  - `run_sims_test.R`: This is the "testing" version of `run_sims.R`.
-After generating test data, run this file.
-Fitting all models takes 5-10 minutes.
-  - `simulation` folder: empty directory required to run simulations and save fits.
-It contains two empty subdirectories for fits and individual summaries.